arjeeeen/arjeeeen/README.md

 + Windows
 + Mac OS

+> [!NOTE]
-- 💬 For any question, collaboration or info contact me!
+> 💬 For any question, collaboration or info contact me!
-- 📫 How to reach me: nejranav
+> 📫 How to reach me: nejranav

-- ⚡ Fun fact: I left high paying jobs to follow my passion
+> ⚡ Fun fact: I left high paying jobs to follow my passion